vczh-libraries/Document/Cpp.md

 - [x] After ADL is called, re-index unqualified function names or operator expressions.
   - [ ] Test
 - [ ] Initializer list in constructors.
+- [ ] Update CodePack.exe to produce `#include` only header and cpp files, so that the compiler can index preprocessed files with `#line` directly, without having to parse CodePack.exe produced comments.
 - [ ] Test cases for whole program indexing without templates.

 ## Template short-term tasks